Sen12345/tailwind-vite/README.md

 The IDE includes PHPSTORM for code editing, Xampp apache web server for local hosting and database, Composer installed globally, Ubuntu for Linux implimentation on Windows and Docker Desktop which has not being used in the project.

 ## Testing
-Database seeding, PHPUNIT and Feature testing
+Database seeding, PHPUNIT and Feature testing, Email Testing Using mailtrap

 This project uses Vite the updated version of Laravel Mix that comes with this version of Laravel.
 - Middleware service that regulates request from users to the application
 - A login and registration system developed from scrach, this option allows you to apply laravel Auth service more effectively using the Auth() facade or the auth()     helper.
 - Blade templating framework for viewing, Models for logic and controllers use for preparing the view.
 - Back-end including restful api services that interacts with the database and respond to request from users on the web.
 - Users are able to post comments.